Skip to main content

 Soil analysis results include:

-pH, phosphorus (P), potassium (K), magnesium (Mg), Calcium (Ca) and sulphur (S), together with organic matter estimation (LoI) and crop specific lime and fertiliser recommendations.
+Fields are sampled and analysed for pH, phosphorus (P), potassium (K), magnesium (Mg), calcium (Ca) and sulphur (S), together with organic matter estimation (LoI) and crop specific lime and fertiliser recommendations.

 SNHS Zonal Map